 For a number of months the Chester Cycling Campaign has been highlighting the dangers of the slippery surfacing on the boardwalk that runs between the shared use path on Chester Racecourse and Sealand Road.
 A number of injuries have been caused to cyclists by the treacherous surface due to algae growth that has developed on the boardwalk.
-The Council has so far only responded to the danger by the placing of a sign pointing out the hazardous surface.

-The Council’s Cabinet Member for Environment, Cllr Karen Shore said: “The existing timber decking and supports will be removed and then new durable glass reinforced plastic (GRP) support beams will be installed to support new GRP planks.
+We understand that the existing timber decking and supports will be removed with new durable glass reinforced plastic (GRP) support beams installed to support new GRP planks.
 The new deck planks will be made from 80% recycled plastic.
-“We apologise for any inconvenience this may cause but a closure is needed for safety reasons.”
+Meanwhile, there is a diversion in place for pedestrians and cyclists which is via Saddlery Way and New Crane Street.